asha97/asha97/README.md

 ## Welcome to my GitHub Page!

 Hi!
-My name is Asha, and I am a second year Computer Engineering student at Concordia University. 🙋‍♀️ I have a background in health sciences (B.Sc., McGill University) 💉
+My name is Asha, and I am a U3 Computer Engineering student at Concordia University. 🙋‍♀️ 🖥️ I have a background in health sciences (B.Sc., McGill University) 💉

 ### Interests 💙